 A year earlier, after the European Parliament elections, the nationalists spurned cooperation with the Dutch Freedom Party and the French National Front in favor of an alliance with Britain’s Conservatives — hardly paragons of the far right.

 “Anti-migration sentiments are thus channeled in a healthy way,” argues Kirchick; through the parliamentary process, “not onto the streets.”

 German and Swedish parties should take note.
-Demonizing the Alternative für Deutschland and Sweden Democrats, respectively, only keeps them and their voters on the outside.
-Better to engage and work with them in parliament to bring them into the political process.
+Demonizing the Alternative for Germany and Sweden Democrats only keeps them, and their voters, on the outside.
+Better to engage and work with them in parliament and involve them in the political process.

 In this sense, too, the Danes have done better.
-By drawing the People’s Party into informal governing arrangements, the mainstream center-right parties implicitly acknowledged it had a point about the failings of multiculturalism.
+By drawing the People’s Party into informal government arrangements, the mainstream center-right implicitly acknowledged it had a point about the failures of multiculturalism.

 Unemployment rates are higher among Denmark’s predominantly Muslim immigrant community, as is dependence on welfare.
 Even the children of immigrants are sometimes slow to learn Danish and end up on the margins of society — where they can be susceptible to radicalization.

-Denmark has seen what that can do.
+Denmark knows what that can do.
 Its Jyllands-Posten newspaper caused a stir around the world when it printed cartoons of the Prophet Muhammad in 2005.
-One of the artists still receives death threats up to this day.
+One of the artists continues to receive death threats.

 Last year, a Dane who attended a meeting in Copenhagen with Swedish cartoonist Lars Vilks, also known for drawing an unflattering portrait of the prophet, was killed by a Muslim fanatic.
-Three police officers were injured before the perpetrator was shot.
+Three police officers were injured before the perpetrator could be shot.

-In light of that, it’s little wonder the Danes have abandoned cultural relativism in favor of restrictive immigration as well as uncompromising integration policies.
+In light of that, it’s little wonder the Danes have abandoned cultural relativism in favor of uncompromising immigration and integration policies.